dan-the-dev/search-nearest-pharmacy/README.md

 `127.0.0.1 myapp.loc`

-Install docker-compose (check [here](https://docs.docker.com/compose/install/) for how to do it).
+Install docker (check [here](https://docs.docker.com/compose/install/) for how to do it) and start it on your machine (docker-compose command will work properly only when Docker is running).

 Run the following commands:

 `make composer-install`

 then:

 `make start`

+Once started, the JSON RPC service via HTTP will be available.

+You can stop everything with the command:

+`make stop`

 ## Test the server